 Accomplishments

-Highlights of 2024 so far
+Highlights of 2024

 Toi Matarua launched our very own audiobook of pūrākau and oriori shared by our rangatahi titled ‘Kia Au, Ko Au’.This audiobook is available to the public via a variety of platforms including Spotify, YouTube and our Toi Matarua website for whānau to utilise as a tool for healing, combatting anxiety and overstimulation as well as easing into a good sleep.